-Exactly the day after my team presentation, Google dropped the bomb regarding the deprecation of the third-party cookie in the Chrome browser which sent shockwaves throughout the entire internet industry.
-“The death of the third-party cookie has been bearing down on us like a freight train for years,” said Randall Rothenberg, CEO of the Internet Advertising Bureau (IAB).
+Then, in January 2020, Google announced it would phase out third-party cookies in its Chrome browser.
+The move sent shockwaves through the internet.
+“The death of the third-party cookie has been bearing down on us like a freight train for years,” said Randall Rothenberg, then CEO of the Interactive Advertising Bureau (IAB).
 “How is it we tethered the future of marketing and media to such a slight and imperfect technology?”

 What purpose did the advertising cookie serve to begin with?